alexprengere/pep_unpacking_in_comprehensions/pep.rst

 -  **Do nothing (deferring indefinitely)**: The option remains to simply not introduce this feature, as was the case historically.
-The arguments for doing nothing revolve around keeping the language simpler and avoiding a feature that might be seen as “nice to have” but not necessary.
+The arguments for doing nothing revolve around keeping the language simpler and avoiding a feature that might be seen as “nice to have" but not necessary.
 However, given the frequency with which this idea has surfaced in discussions over the years and the number of real examples where it can be applied, doing nothing means continuing to